yeoman/generator-polymer/readme.md

 $ yo polymer

 # Preview what was scaffolded
+# Edit and the browser live reloads
 $ grunt server

 # Scaffold your own elements
 $ yo polymer:element foo

+# Build your project, creating an optimized build.html
+$ grunt build
 ```

 ## Getting started